 My kids inhale my pumpkin, banana and zucchini breads.
-Plus they never so no to a muffin.
+Plus they never say no to a muffin.
 My hubby is a different story.
 Imagine my surprise when the muffin hater praised these Raspberry White Chocolate Muffins!
 Moist and irresistible!

 Raspberry White Chocolate Muffins

 As the second polar vortex settled over the states, it was darn cold outside, and a bit drafty inside!
 The wind was howling and the snow was dancing through the air.
 This was a perfect time to turn on the oven, and my favorite Raspberry Streusel Coffee Cake seemed a bit daunting for a weekday.
 I decided to bake up some of these Raspberry White Chocolate Muffins.

 The enticing aroma brought Bill into the kitchen, and he immediately asked for a sample.
 He gave these his hearty endorsement and asked if they were fair game for breakfast….which they were.
 Bill is not a quick bread or muffin fan, so his response was totally shocking.